xiaowang1516/VIPLoc/README.md

 ### **Citation**
-Please kindly cite our paper if NightSurveillance is helpful to your own work.
+Please kindly cite our paper if VIPLoc is helpful to your own work.

 bib: